pgraves5/charts/zookeeper-operator/README.md

 Default values can be overridden when installing the operator by creating a yaml file and passing in with the `--values` option.

 By default the chart will tell the Zookeeper Operator to watch all namespaces and installs a ClusterRole RBAC definition.
-If a specific namespace is required, this should be passed using the `watchNamespace` value.
+If a watch is required in its own namespace only, the  `watchAllNamespaces` value should be set to false.

 > **Note**: Kubernetes resources to create the Zookeeper Cluster will be created in the same namespace as the ZookeeperCluster resource

 _my-values.yaml:_
 ```
-watchNamespace: "my-namespace"
+watchAllNamespaces: false

 ```